belgianmobileid/doc/authentication.md

 {% tab build_token_API RSA keys %}

-To asserts the identity of the user, the <code>code</code> received previously need to be exchanged for an ID Token.
+To asserts the identity of the user, the <code>code</code> received previously need to be exchanged for an ID Token and Access Token.

+As the Token